Mohfath/D365VsTools/README.md

 ### Changes
 -
+#### _v1.2026.0916.0929 (2026-09-16)_
++ Add Visual Entity Picker (searchable list with label column, double-click to select)
++ Add Visual Field Picker (with "Check All" support)
++ Add Visual Studio 2026 compatibility
++ Run web resource upload/publish asynchronously so Visual Studio no longer freezes during the job
++ Play a beep sound when the upload/publish job finishes
 #### _v0.5.40.1 (2021-06-06)_
 + Updating the Connnection Control from McTools (some connections types are not working - use SDK Dialog)
 #### _v0.5.35.8 (2021-03-10)_